divadretniel-cyber/ESP32-DSP-Nearfield-Monitor/README.md

 # Nearfield Monitor with ESP32-DSP-4x50W-Amplifier

-This project is studio monitor with a DSP amplifier board, based on an esp32-S3.
+A studio monitor with a DSP amplifier board, based on an esp32-S3.

 ![PCB ](Pictures/SPK_Front.jpg)